Application Requirements for Fall 2022

 Submit a copy of a valid license as an LPN from the Commonwealth of Massachusetts.

-An electronic reference from and letter of recommendation completed by a nursing manager or supervisor must be submitted on employer letterhead detailing a minimum of 6 month employment as an LPN.
+An electronic reference form and letter of recommendation completed by a nursing manager or supervisor must be submitted on employer letterhead detailing a minimum of 6 month employment as an LPN.
 The name and email address of your reference will be required in your application in order to submit.
 Your reference will receive an email and link to the required form.

 To be considered for the LPN - RN program, you will need to provide details in your application on the successful completion (final grade of C or higher) of ALL of the following college level courses, which are required for admission to this program option: